Go Quickstart

 Code

-Windmill gives you an online editor to work on your Scripts.
+Windmill provides an online editor to work on your Scripts.
 The left-side is the editor itself.
-The right-side lets you preview the UI that Windmill will generate from the Script's signature - this will be visible to the users of the Script.
-You can easily preview that UI, provide input values, and test your script there.
+The right-side previews the UI that Windmill will generate from the Script's signature - this will be visible to the users of the Script.
+You can preview that UI, provide input values, and test your script there.

 package inner